heisenbergDev/MirthConnectWorkshop/mirthConnectInstallation/README.md

 ### Install base software

  1. Get a physical or virtual machine with Centos 7 64bit installed on it:
-  * For performance and security reasons, it's highly recommended to install a minimal linux distribution, adding only the services that are needed.
+  * For performance and security reasons, it's highly recommended to install a minimal linux distribution, adding only the services that are really needed.
   * SSH service could be needed for remote server access.
+  * Creating a non-superuser user to run Mirth Connect is recommended (you can do it in installation process. e.g. mirth).
+This user could have "sudoer" privileges to simplify installation and configuration process (instead of using root). `visudo` command can do the trick.
   * After installing, update the server: `sudo yum update`.

  2. Installing Java: